 When a loved one dies, knowing what to do can be confusing.
 Because you are likely dealing with the emotional trauma of your loved one’s death, taking any sort of action can be very challenging to do, especially on your own.

-While picking up the phone and calling a lawyer can be hard to do, a lawyer can help you understand your rights and options after losing someone you love.
-This includes the right to file a civil action for all of the losses that you have suffered as a direct result of death.
-Because the time limit for filing a wrongful death claim is two years from the date of death in the state of New York, it is important that you take action quickly.
+While picking up the phone and calling a Garden City NY wrongful death lawyer can be hard to do, an attorney can help you understand your rights and options after losing someone you love.
+This includes the right to file a civil action for all the losses that you have suffered as a direct result of death.
+Because the time limit for filing a wrongful death claim is two years from the date of death in the state of New York, it is important that you act quickly.
+See a specialized attorney as soon as you can to ensure they build a solid case for you based on fresh, actionable evidence.
+Moreover, the sooner you take legal action, the better your attorneys can use accident reconstruction specialists, witnesses’ testimonies, and other documents.
 A consultation with the attorneys at Law Office of Cohen & Jaffe, LLP is always 100 percent free of charge and obligation.

 Reach Out to Our Law Firm Today

 A Long Island wrongful death attorney at Law Office of Cohen & Jaffe, LLP can answer your toughest legal questions about your wrongful death case.
 To schedule your free case consultation with our law firm today, call our offices directly or use our online form to tell us more about your case.
 Do not wait any longer to take action when you have lost a loved one – contact us now!